wangguohao-github/project_gazebo_aruco/docs/simulation/intro_to_linux.md

 > **NOTE**: If a command fails or is hanging or you just want to stop it, most of the time you can stop the running process by pressing ++ctrl+c++.
 This will send a Keyboard Interrupt message to the program and hopefully stop it.

-## Connecting the laptop to the Internet (Eduroam)

-For University of Bristol students connecting to Eduroam see theese [instructions](https://www.wireless.bris.ac.uk/eduroam/instructions/go-ubuntu/)

 ## Installing Dependencies and Useful Programs

 Like windows and mac, individual programs can be manually downloaded (usually as a `tar.gz` file instead of `exe`) and manually installed into your operating system (using `dpkg`).
 However, the linux project offers a much more straight forward method through the `apt` (Advanced Packaging Tool) utility. `apt` is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian operating systems like Ubuntu.
 (For other distributions you may come across equivalents like `yum`).
 This is the primary method for installing software onto your system.